-Music: Discovering Classical Music (Daytime)
+Music: Discovering Classical Music (morning online)

 "Where words fail, music speaks." - Hans Christian Andersen

 At a Glance

 - Live online course

 Are you baffled by Brahms?
 Perplexed by Prokofiev?
 Stumped by Strauss?
 On this course Bruno Bower invites you to join him on a journey to discover new ways to understand classical music, without any of the obscure jargon.